 Black Hairy Tongue

 Black hairy tongue is a relatively rare acquired condition that is considered harmless and self-limited.
 It is positively correlated with increasing age though there are cases reported in patients as young as 2 weeks old.
 Although "black" hairy tongue is typically described as a thickened area of black discoloration on the dorsal surface of the tongue with the sides and tip being unaffected, the black color descriptor is not universal.
-The color can also be white (see picture below), brown, and even blue according to some reports (though I personally have never encountered a blue color).
+The color can also be white (see picture below), brown, and even blue.
 Generally, having a black hairy tongue causes no other symptoms and treatment is pursued due to aesthetic reasons.
 However, in rare cases, additional symptoms are present beyond the appearance itself and may include globus, burning, gagging, bad breath, and/or taste alterations.
 (Image on right from Wikipedia.)

 So what exactly is going on when a black hairy tongue develops?